-Poll a Slack channel full of copywriters about their most-hated jargon, and you’ll get a lively exchange of words like “leverage,” “utilise,” “evergreen,” “align,” “learnings” and several alphabets’ worth of acronyms.
+Poll a Slack channel full of copywriters about their most-hated jargon, and you’ll get a lively exchange of words like “leverage,” “utilize,” “evergreen,” “align,” “learnings,” and several alphabets’ worth of acronyms.

 Jargon, like any other tool, works in the way you wield it.
-In its narrowest sense, it just means the specialised terms specific to a field, like medicine, law or finance.
-It’s a way for a group of people with specialised knowledge to communicate with each other about the complexities of their field.
+In its narrowest sense, it just means the specialized terms specific to a field, like medicine, law, or finance.
+It’s a way for a group of people with specialized knowledge to communicate with each other about the complexities of their field.

 That’s it’s official purpose.
 But among its many off-label uses, exclusion might be the most powerful.
 When you use terms that only insiders understand, you keep everyone else out.
 Whether exclusion is the intention or not, the result is the same.